-where D_i is the distance between the i-th output from the one that corresponds to the real direction of the steering wheel.
+Where D_i is the distance between the i-th output from the one corresponding to the steering wheel's real direction.

-(The authors claimed that this approach is better than the binary output because similar road directions induce similar reaction of the driver.)
+(The authors claimed this approach is better than the binary output because similar road directions induce similar driver reactions.)